Tiller (horse): 1979: five-year-old season

 At the beginning of 1979, Tiller was sent to race in California and began his campaign by finishing third to Fluorescent Light in the San Gabriel Handicap at Santa Anita Park on January 1.
 His next race, the Grade III San Marcos Stakes three weeks later was scheduled to be run on Santa Anita's turf course but was switched to the main dirt track after heavy rain.
 Tiller won the race impressively, beating the Chilean-bred six-year-old Palton in track record time.
 In February, the gelding stayed on the dirt track to contest the Grade I San Antonio Handicap in which he was ridden by Angel Cordero.
 Starting favorite, he was last of the six runners before taking the lead in the straight and drawing away to win by three and a half lengths from Painted Wagon with the Haskell Invitational Stakes winner Life's Hope in third.
 He remained on dirt for the Santa Anita Handicap on March 4, and finished second to the Triple Crown winner Affirmed with Exceller in third place.
 Tiller returned to the turf two weeks later and finished second to Noble Dancer in the San Luis Rey Handicap.
 On his final Californian start on April 8, Tiller started at odds of 3/1 under a weight of 126 pounds for the San Juan Capistrano Handicap.
-Ridden by Cordero, he raced in the first five for most of the race before moving up on the outside to take the lead in the straight and got the best of a "battling finish" to win by three quarters of a length from Exceller, with Noble Dancer in third.
+Ridden by Cordero, he raced in the first five for most of the race before moving up on the outside to take the lead in the straight and got the best of a "battling finish" to win by three quarters of a length from Exceller and three quarters length to Noble Dancer in third.
 The gelding then returned to the East coast and won an allowance at Belmont in June, but his subsequent form was less impressive.
-He ran unplaced in the Suburban Handicap and the Brooklyn Handicap (both on dirt), finished third to Native Courier in the Grade III Brighton Beach Handicap, and ended his season by finishing second to Fluorescent Light in the Manhattan Handicap on September 23.
+He ran unplaced in the Suburban Handicap and the Brooklyn Handicap (both on dirt), finished third to Native Courier in the Grade III Brighton Beach Handicap, and ended his season by finishing second to Fluorescent Light in the Manhattan Handicap on September 23 with Noble Dancer finishing fourth in his career finale.